 Well, by using your phone's camera and accelerometers, Pokémon Go places beautifully animated Pokémon into the space around you.
 You might encounter a Pikachu in the park, a Koffing in the kitchen or Shroomish by the supermarket.
 More than being a simple gimmick, the use of AR in the game helps to immerse players, drawing them into its gameplay loops and physically letting players see into a world inhabited by Pokémon.

 But AR integration is pretty old, isn’t it?

 Yes, it is.
-Augmented or ‘mixed’ reality applications have been commonplace on smartphones since the very earliest days of mobile app development services, especially on Android.
+Augmented or ‘mixed’ reality applications have been commonplace on smartphones since the very earliest days of Android or iOS app development services, especially on Android.
 However, none have really gained any traction.
 Indeed, the biggest AR success story was another Niantic game, developed with Google called Ingress